Li Ganjie: Shandong

 In April 2020, Li was appointed the acting Governor of Shandong Province.
 He was elected as the governor in July.

 Politburo

 In October 2022, Li was elected to the 20th Politburo of the Chinese Communist Party.
 He is the youngest member of the Politburo.
 In April 2023, Li assumed the office of the head of the Organization Department, succeeding Chen Xi.

 On 2 April 2025, South China Morning Post reported that Li had succeeded Shi Taifeng as the head of the United Front Work Department, while Shi replaced Li as the head of the Organization Department.
-In June 2025, Li visited the Buddhist Association of China, the Chinese Taoist Association, the Islamic Association of China, the Chinese Catholic Patriotic Association, the Bishops’ Conference of the Catholic Church in China and other religious groups, and also warned against "hidden dangers in the religious field and resolutely resist foreign infiltration".
+In June 2025, Li visited the Buddhist Association of China, the Chinese Taoist Association, the Islamic Association of China, the Chinese Catholic Patriotic Association, the Bishops' Conference of the Catholic Church in China and other religious groups, and also warned against "hidden dangers in the religious field and resolutely resist foreign infiltration".
+In April 2026, Li visited visited several religious organisations and study institutions in the Tibetan autonomous prefectures of Gansu and Sichuan, where he called on efforts to "guide Tibetan Buddhism to adapt to socialist society in accordance with the requirements of systematically advancing the Sinicisation of religion and strengthening the rule of law in religious affairs" and urged the implementation of the Law on Promoting Ethnic Unity and Progress.
+In June 2026, he attended the 40th anniversary of the China Tibetology Research Center, where he called on efforts for "enhancing China’s international discourse power on Tibet-related matters" and said Tibetologists should "strengthen theoretical guidance" and improve "strategic awareness".